project-sunbird/sunbird-devops/deploy/Intallation.md

 Three 2 core 8G machines

 Steps:
+> If you don't have a ssl certificate but public domain name, you can run deploy/certbot.sh
 1. Will create a single node kubernetes cluster
    - you can access via `kubectl` from the machine
 2. Create databases on the second machine